 Kids 4 Kids was created to inspire a small group of students to learn to help others.
 Little did I know the impact such a group of children would have.
-What began with 25 kids in my own class, grew over the next 10 years to include over 300 members a year completing projects, at their meetings twice a month before school.
+What began with 25 kids in my own class, grew over the next 10 years to include over 300 members a year completing projects, at their meetings twice a month before school in the school cafeteria.
 The kids in the club became energized and there was no holding them back.
 Small projects soon took on a life of their own and became school-wide projects.
 I believe that young children want to help others and all they need is a vehicle.
-Kids 4 Kids became the vehicle that started these 7 to 11 year olds on a path of service.
+Kids 4 Kids became the vehicle that started these 7- to 11-year-olds on a path of service.
 Not because it was a graduation requirement, they did it because it made their hearts feel good to care about someone outside their circle.

 Twice a month they arrived at our school at 7:30 a.m., an hour before school started to make their mark on the world, one small project at a time.
-They made birthday cards for homeless kids, for troops serving our country complete with inspirational cards and little love notes.
-Food drives for Thanksgiving and toy drives for the December holidays also provided opportunities to share with others.
-There were projects to prepare teen moms for their new bundles of joy, as kids in the club collected new baby items and filled baskets with love.

-Valentines for kids in foster care, get-well cards for kids in hospitals and collected toiletries and bagged them with welcome cards to welcome homeless families as they arrived at shelters.
+They made birthday cards for homeless kids, Valentines for kids in foster care, get-well cards for kids in hospitals and collected toiletries and bagged them with welcome cards to welcome homeless families as they arrived at shelters.

-They decorated and filled thousands of bags with candy so that homeless kids could enjoy their own bag of candy on Halloween.
-Care packages were made
+They decorated and filled thousands of bags with candy so that homeless kids could enjoy their own bags of candy on Halloween.